 UK delivery is £4 (because the cargo is precious)

 UK delivery is £12 (because the cargo is precious and weighty and the delivery is fully trackable, insured and takes one business day to reach it’s destination).
+Please note that when the parcel reaches its destination, it will need to be signed for.

 The buyer understands and agrees that the copyright (the “Copyright”) to the Products are retained by the original artist compiling the Product, and that the transaction contemplated herein is not a sale or license to the Copyright to Buyer.
 Buyer agrees not to reproduce, copy or distribute the Product.